amasky/ram/README.md

 ```

 ## Examples
-Training the model without LSTM (takes a day with CPU)
+Training the model without LSTM takes a day with CPU
 ![loss and accuracy](figure/ram_wolstm_log.png)

-Training the model with LSTM (takes ??? with CPU)
+Training the model with LSTM takes ??? with CPU
-still searching for the hyper-parameters to get 99% accuracy on MNIST...
+(still searching for the hyper-parameters to get 98.71% accuracy on MNIST...)